The Method 2 is to use the

 The second count is there for consistency.

-The flag at parameter #5 above is used to control the
+The flag at parameter #5 above, is used to control the behavior of the

-The latter is the behavior which produces the cleanest shutdown
+The latter is the behavior that produces the cleanest shutdown for Tomcat.

 Non-daemon threads are counted by iterating over all threads in the